Building up and connecting men to become better servant leaders at home, work, and community

 We believe men should be in charge of making their own decisions for growth and improvement in their lives.
 We are not meant to be the church and we are not the faithless.
 Our Madison LWP group is based on timeless Christian principles of leadership and balance.
-Our group is present to stoke the flames in men's hearts but not be the fire.
-LWP is designed to provide a comfortable venue and environment that’s positive and most conductive for learning and growth to take place in men.
+Our group is present to stoke the flames in men's hearts to help them become the best versions of themselves they can be.
+LWP is designed to provide a comfortable, worry free, and non-judgmental venue and environment that’s positive and uplifting.

 Leading With Power (LWP) is a non-profit group that works and thrives off of donations of time, energy, and effort.
-LWP sessions are held once each month, over the lunch hour from 11:45 to 1 pm, from September through May, with February gathering being reserved for a couple’s event which includes dinner, music, and entertainment.
-Currently LWP hosts sessions in Lake Hallie, La Crosse, Wausau, Des Moines, and now Madison at the Madison Marriott West starting September 2017.
+LWP sessions are held once each month, over the lunch hour from 11:45 to 1 pm, from September through May.
+Currently LWP hosts sessions in Lake Hallie, La Crosse, Wausau, Des Moines, and now Madison.

 Those in attendance are provided a buffet style meal followed by a provocative and engaging speaker focused on the core mission mentioned above.
 In many cases this involves the speaker presenting about leadership in reference to their own lives, past experiences, failures, and successes.
 At times this can be faith based or secular in nature, as it is up to the speaker to have the freedom to choose their topic and message.
 The time in fellowship together is meant to be light hearted, fun, with a simple and uplifting message.